19hours/sg-statutes/Acts/Limitation Act.md

 “trust” and “trustee” have the same meanings as in the Trustees Act [Cap.
 337].

-(2) For the purposes of this Act, a person shall be deemed to be under a disability while he is an infant or of unsound mind.
+(2) Subject to section 36(1)(b) of the Civil Law Act (Cap.
+43), for the purposes of this Act, a person shall be deemed to be under a disability while he is a minor or of unsound mind.

 [7/2009 wef 01/03/2009]